G. B. Caird

-George Bradford Caird FBA (17 July 1917 – 21 April 1984), known as G. B. Caird, was an English theologian, biblical scholar and Congregational minister.
+George Bradford Caird FBA (17 July 1917 – 21 April 1984), known as G. B. Caird, was a British theologian, biblical scholar and Congregational minister.
 At the time of his death he was Dean Ireland's Professor of the Exegesis of Holy Scripture at the University of Oxford.

 Life and career

 Born in Wandsworth, London, England to parents from Dundee, Scotland, George Caird spent his early years in Birmingham, England, where his father was a construction engineer, and where he attended King Edward's School.
 His university education began at Peterhouse, Cambridge, where, in 1939, he received the B.A. with First-Class Honours in both parts of the Classical Tripos, and distinction in Greek and Latin verse (M.A.
 1943).
 He then left Cambridge to train for the Congregational ministry and study theology at Mansfield College, Oxford.
 In 1944 he was granted the Oxford D.Phil. for his thesis "The New Testament Conception of Doxa (Glory)".

 In 1943 he was appointed minister of Highgate Congregational Church in London.
 In 1945 he married Viola Mary Newport, known to all as 'Mollie' whom he had met while at Oxford and in 1946 they moved to Canada when he accepted the post of Professor of Old Testament at St. Stephen's College, Edmonton, Alberta.
 In 1950 he was appointed Professor of New Testament at McGill University, Montreal and, from 1955 was also the Principal of the United Theological College there.

 Caird returned to Oxford in 1959, where he worked as Principal of Mansfield College from 1970 to 1977 after serving as Senior Tutor under John Marsh.
 Because he was non-Church of England, and because Mansfield was still a permanent private hall and had not yet achieved status as a constituent college of the university (see Colleges of the University of Oxford) during this period (1969–1977), Caird was barred from holding an official university lectureship.
 However, as a compensation he was granted the honorary position of Reader (academic rank) in Biblical Studies, a status somewhere between Senior Lecturer and Professor.
 And whenever he lectured on the New Testament at Mansfield, students from all over the university came and filled the large lecture hall to capacity.
-According to Henry Chadwick, "He lectured as he preached, almost always without a note … with nothing before him but a Greek New Testament, usually upside down, for he knew the text by heart".
+According to Henry Chadwick, "He lectured as he preached, almost always without a note ... with nothing before him but a Greek New Testament, usually upside down, for he knew the text by heart".